scottlindner/transitive-dependencies/README.md

 ## Maven-Lockfile

-How Maven-Lockfile can help assure all dependencies including transitive build exactly the same regardless of build environment.
+How [Maven-Lockfile](https://github.com/chains-project/maven-lockfile) can help assure all dependencies including transitive build exactly the same regardless of build environment.
 Ideally this will be done for each released version.
+NOTE: you can see maven-lockfile is actively maintained at [MVN Repository](https://mvnrepository.com/artifact/io.github.chains-project/maven-lockfile-parent) and is the same project for

 ### Build the lockfile for the current working version